juliardi/simple-notes/README.md

-# simple-notes
+# Simple Notes

-This is a simple sticky notes application
+Simple Notes is a simple sticky notes application.
+It aims to provide a simple yet useful application to write your important notes.